 Recent tax law changes for residential property income have steadily removed the ability to claim the interest paid on a mortgage or a loan for repairs and maintenance as an expense.
 For example:

 - For some years now, rental property expenses can only be used to offset income from the property itself (its rent) and not the investor’s other income.
 This was known as ‘ring-fencing’.

 - For investment properties bought on or after 27 March 2021, mortgage interest paid from 1 October onwards can’t be treated as an expense for tax purposes.

-- For investment properties bought before 27 March 2021, the percentage of mortgage interest that’s allowed to be counted as an expense for tax purposes reduces to 75% from 1 October 2021 and will drop a further 25% each year from 1 April 2023, becoming zero from 1 April 2025 onwards.
+- For existing (not new-build) investment properties bought before 27 March 2021, the percentage of mortgage interest that’s allowed to be counted as an expense for tax purposes reduced to 75% from 1 October 2021 and is dropping a further 25% each year from 1 April 2023, becoming zero from 1 April 2025 onwards.